 The best time to enter Brazil is right now.
 We’ve observed that our major competitors, such as Marfrig, have started developing their own lines of plant-based meat.
-These competitors have better local knowledge than our client company, and an already widely-recognized brand name in Brazil.
+These competitors have better local knowledge than our client company and an already widely-recognized brand name in Brazil.
 Mercy Meats needs to move fast if it wants to secure a fair share of the plant-based meat market.

 Which method of expansion is the most suitable?

-To effectively gauge demand, Mercy Meats should consider expanding under trade-based modes, exporting in particular, and grow organically first.
+To effectively gauge demand, Mercy Meats should consider expanding under trade-based modes, exporting in particular, and growing organically first.
 After that, it is recommended that Mercy Meats establish its own subsidiary, to have better control of two aspects: technology and market.

 First, partnership modes are risky due to the potential of technological theft, subsidiaries or M&A modes can eliminate this risk, although they require more investment.
-Second, establishing a production subsidiary will enable the company to exert more control over the target market, by quickly adjusting production to customers’ needs and reduce logistic costs to be more cost-competitive .
+Second, establishing a production subsidiary will enable the company to exert more control over the target market, by quickly adjusting production to customers’ needs and reducing logistic costs to be more cost-competitive .

 What is the execution plan?

 Finally, we need to develop an execution plan.